Daniela Carpio: 2012–2015: El Mundo Me Hizo Así

 In 2012 she started working on her second album, produced by Juan Luis Lopera, Rudy Bethancourt and Santiago Carvajal (Fainal).
-Her first single "Lejos" is released in 2013, and reaches No. 1 for several weeks on the Guatemalan music charts.
-This single is chosen to be a part of the official soundtrack of MTV Latinoamerica new original series Niñas Mal 2.
-In 2014 she collaborates with the Colombian group Alkilados on the song "Corazón Quebrado", obtaining international success.
-On June 22, 2015, she releases her second album El Mundo Me Hizo Así.
+Her first single "Lejos" was released in 2013, and reached No. 1 for several weeks on the Guatemalan music charts.
+This single was chosen to be a part of the official soundtrack of MTV Latinoamerica original series Niñas Mal 2.
+In 2014 she collaborated with the Colombian group Alkilados on the song "Corazón Quebrado," obtaining international success.
+On June 22, 2015, she released her second album, El Mundo Me Hizo Así.